-- Is land not defined as General, Commercial/ Industrial or Derelict Land; - Is not less than 2 hectares in area; - Is used primarily for grazing (including agistmnent), dairying, animal-farming, treefarming, bee-keeping, viticulture, horticulture, fruit-growing, growing of crops or any combination of those or similar activities; and - Is used by a business - 1.
-That has significant and substantial commercial purpose or character, - 2.
-That seeks to make a profit on a continues or repetitive basis from its activities on the land, - 3.
-That is making a profit, or that has a reasonable prospect of making a profit from its activities on the land if it continues to operate in the way that it is operating. - Is assigned an Australian Valuation Property Classification Code which correlates to a Primary Production land use classification for the purpose of administering the Fire Services Property Levy.
+- Is land not defined as General or Commercial/Industrial Land; - Is not less than 2 hectares in area; - Is used primarily for grazing (including agistment), dairying, animal-farming, treefarming, bee-keeping, viticulture, horticulture, fruit-growing, growing of crops or any combination of those or similar activities; and - Is used by a business - 1.
+That has significant and substantial commercial purpose or character, - That seeks to make a profit on a continues or repetitive basis from its activities on the land, - 3.
+That is making a profit, or that has a reasonable prospect of making a profit from its activities on the land if it continues to operate in the way that it is operating. - Is assigned an Australian Valuation Property Classification Code which correlates to a Primary Production land use classification for the purpose of administering the Emergency Services and Volunteers Fund.